 - Minimum standards of work performance must be maintained by the University and by the employer.
 The student's work must be evaluated periodically by the student, the employer, and the faculty.
 The credit and grade for the course is based on evaluation of the student's performance and assigned by a faculty member in the academic department.

 - At the discretion of the department, a maximum of six (6) credit hours can be used toward a graduate degree.
-Any other registration in Cooperative Education/Internship will be posted to the student's transcript and will be evaluated as hours additional to those required for the degree.
+Any other registration in Internship/Cooperative Education courses will be posted to the student's transcript and will be evaluated as hours additional to those required for the degree.

 - Recommendation for credit toward the graduate degree is made by the student's academic department.

-Cooperative work arrangements are made between the University, business, industry, or selected institutions appropriate to the particular academic program.
-Job assignments are determined on the basis of student interests, skills, and degree program.
-The student will apply the ideas and processes learned in other courses in practical experience under cooperative supervision.
-Cooperative planning and evaluation are essential elements in the course.
+Internship/Cooperative Education work arrangements are made between the University, business, industry, or selected institutions appropriate to the particular academic program.
+Work assignments are determined on the basis of student interests, skills, and degree program.
+The student will apply the ideas and processes learned in other courses in practical experience under professional supervision.

 5951.
 Cooperative Education.